Yellowjackets - Equipment

 Equipment (skis with bindings, boots, poles)

 Cross country ski equipment can be bought locally at REI (Pittsburgh), Route 31 Board and Ski (Somerset), 3riversoutdoorFindley Lake Sporting Goods (Findley Lake, NY - near Erie), and through PACCSA's resale page.
+Good deals could be found also on Ebay and Craigslist.

 Equipment can be rented by the day from the concession at Laurel Ridge State Park, and by the day or by the season from Thrifty Ski Rental (Donegal, PA).